The weight of words I

 The phrases drawn onto each piece were inspired by folk music singer Woody Guthrie, who wrote thousands of songs throughout his life, often including political messages into his lyrics.
 Guthrie often played with a guitar that was carved with the phrase "This Machine Kills Fascists."

-The inaugural installation of this piece, which took place at The Comfort Station in Chicago, included a performance by The Paulina Hollers' Jim Becker and Lea Tshilds.
-They played a full set of Woody Guthrie tunes during the show, and wrote music to go along with the lyrics of a recently discovered song Guthrie wrote in the 1950's about his landlord, Donald Trump Sr., condemning his racist ways:
+The inaugural installation of this piece took place at The Comfort Station in Chicago in 2017 and included a performance by The Paulina Hollers' Jim Becker and Lea Tshilds.
+They played a full set of Woody Guthrie tunes during the show, including recently discovered lyrics Guthrie wrote in the 1950's about his landlord, Donald Trump Sr., condemning his racist ways.
+Becker wrote music to go along with Guthrie's lyrics.

 He stirred up in that bloodpot of human hearts